 There is no serious dispute that one's right of publicity lasts as least as long as one's lifetime.
 The difficult question is how much longer than that it should last, if at all.
-In states that have adopted a postmortem right of publicity by statute, the legislature can simply pick a legnth.
-In states that have adopted one via common-law decisionmaking, it is a bit of an embarassment for the court to have to pick a length essentially out of a hat.
+In states that have adopted a postmortem right of publicity by statute, the legislature can simply pick a length; lengths range from 20 years (Virgina) to 100 years (Indiana), or even indefinitely (Tennessee).
+In states that have adopted one via commonlaw decision-making, it is a bit of an embarrassment for the court to have to pick a length essentially out of a hat.
 Consider the following analogies to the right of publicity:

-- It is a personal privacy right that should endure perpetually, like the attorney-client privilege.35 - It is a valuable property right that should endure perpetually. - It is akin to a trademark and should endure as long as it is being commercially exploited.
+- It is a personal privacy right that should endure perpetually, like the attorney-client privilege. - It is a valuable property right that should endure perpetually. - It is akin to a trademark and should endure as long as it is being commercially exploited. - It is akin to a copyright and should endure for exactly as long as a copyright after death.